yogsototh/yblog/multi/blog/Holy-Haskell-Starter.md

 <div class="intro">

-%tlal Un outils pour commencer un nouveau projet Haskell;
+en: %tldr A Haskell project starter rewritten from zsh to Haskell.

-`cabal`, `git`, testing...
+fr: %tlal Un outils pour initialiser son environnement Haskell

 In order to work properly with Haskell you need to initialize your environment.
 Typically, you need to use a cabal file, create some test for your code.